FaCuZ/laravel-theme/README.md

 });
 ~~~

-You can prepare on a global in package config.
+You can prepare on a global in package config:

 ~~~php
 // Location: config/theme/config.php